|Cover of the ING Discerning Eye Call for Entries Leaflet|

 - Take your labelled artwork and entry schedule to a regional collection point or 17 Carlton House Terrace by the deadline for that location.

-For any queries please contact Parker Harris
+- For further details or any queries please contact Parker Harris

 - on 01372 462190